 Objective Translational Multi-domain Early Concussion Assessment Study

-This research project focuses specifically on developing a suite of quantitative assessment tools to enhance accuracy of sports-related concussion diagnoses, with a focus on eye-tracking and measures of cerebral blood flow.
-The study will determine sports settings with highest impact exposures and integrate across animal (porcine) and human studies to relate rapid head rotation magnitude and direction to short-term outcomes.
+This research project, funded by the National Institutes of Health (National Institute of Neurological Diseases and Stroke) focuses specifically on developing a suite of quantitative assessment tools to enhance accuracy of sports-related concussion diagnoses, with a focus on eye-tracking and measures of cerebral blood flow.
+The study is determining sports settings with highest impact exposures and integrate across animal (porcine) and human studies to relate rapid head rotation magnitude and direction to short-term outcomes.
 These data will provide prognoses of the time-to-recovery and safe return-to-play for youth athletes.
-This study will also look at sex-specific data to see how prevention and diagnoses strategies need to be tailored for males and females.
+This study also looks at sex-specific data to see how prevention and diagnoses strategies need to be tailored for males and females.

-Over the course of the 5-year study, researchers will pursue the following aims:
+Over the course of the 5-year study, researchers are pursuing the following aims:

-Aim 1- an unbiased numerical assessment suite for SRC will be developed and validated.
+Aim 1 -- An unbiased numerical assessment suite for SRC will be developed and validated.
 Objective metrics include assessments of balance, oculomotor function, visual and auditory processing, and sleep.
-Researchers will determine if these metrics or certain combinations of these metrics identify the presence of SRC with high sensitivity and specificity and are predictive of days-to-clearance for sports.
-The research team will then validate the findings in a separate cohort.
+Researchers are determining if these metrics or certain combinations of these metrics identify the presence of SRC with high sensitivity and specificity and are predictive of days-to-clearance for sports.
+The research team are then validating the findings in a separate cohort.

 Aim 3 – The insights from Aim 2 will be translated from animals to teens, where head impact sensors are used to quantify biomechanical load exposure by sport and sex, and relationships between load exposure and neuro-functional metrics using the numerical assessment suite developed in Aim 1.
 This will provide new knowledge regarding high-risk biomechanical settings for the young brain.

-Of note, the study will use BOTH male and female high school athletes and piglets in a deliberately parallel study design to determine optimal SRC assessments and identify mechanistic relationships between sex, energy loading conditions, and SRC symptoms.
+Of note, the study is using BOTH male and female high school athletes and piglets in a deliberately parallel study design to determine optimal SRC assessments and identify mechanistic relationships between sex, energy loading conditions, and SRC symptoms.